Stringent $\sigma_8$ constraints from small-scale galaxy clustering using a hybrid MCMC+emulator framework: Results

 and

-Compared to the Planck values shown in black lines, our best-fit $\sigma_8$ value deviates by 3$\sigma$ without environment and $2.3\sigma$ with environment.
-This adds to a series of analyses of late-time clustering observables that also found $\sigma_8$ to be in mild tension with, specifically lower than, Planck.
+Compared to the Planck best-fit values shown in black lines, our best-fit $\sigma_8$ value deviates by 3$\sigma$ without environment and $2.3\sigma$ with environment.
+This adds to a series of analyses of late-time clustering observables that also found $\sigma_8$ to be lower than Planck.
 We discuss this in greater detail in section~\ref{subsec:compare_sigma8}.

 For completeness, we also present our constraints on a few derived parameters not listed in Table~\ref{tab:fiducial_fits}.
 First, we have matter density parameter $\Omega_M = (\omega_b + \omega_\mathrm{cdm})/h^2$: